Welcome to our Help Center.

 We do not offer full refunds, generally speaking.
 A full refund can only occur if the rig was offline 100% of the time and did not produce any shares at your pool.

 Unfortunately, this is not possible.
 The mining rig you rented is configured by it's owner to mine a specific algorithm.
-You're welcome to contact him but we will be unable to switch your payment amounts and totals.
+You're welcome to contact them but we will be unable to switch your payment amounts and totals.

 Make sure you have a second pool in your pool list.
 If your main pool fails to provide work to our system, our system will disconnect the rig owner's mining rig.
 If you have a second pool set it will automatically switch to the second pool.
 It is critical to set more than one pool because of this!